richgel999/uap_resources/README.md

 Seems to align with statements made by Corso, Davis, possibly Elizondo.

 ### Sherman
 _Pre-disclosure.
-Claimed to have a clearance._
+Claimed to have a clearance.
+I doubt this is real, but who knows._

 "ABOVE BLACK - Project Preserve Destiny - An Insider's Account of Alien Contact and Government Coverup", Dan Sherman (USAF, worked for the NSA as an Electronic Intelligence Specialist)<br>